huri000/SwiftEntryKit/README.md

 attributes.displayDuration = .infinity
 ```

+The default value of `displayDuration` is `2`.

 #### Position Constraints
-Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Max Height, Additional Vertical Offset & Safe Area related info.
+Constraints that tie the entry tightly to the screen context, for example: Height, Width, Max Width, Max Height, Additional Vertical Offset & Safe Area related info.

+- Entries that support auto-layout - Their height is inferred from the constraints that applied to them.
+- Entries that don't support auto-layout - The exact size of the entry must be explicitly set using `positionConstraints`'s `size` and `maxSize` properties.

 For example: